...but sustainability also continues to be a major issue, driving innovative materials, new pack types and industry-driven reuse/recycle programs.

 - Wine is increasingly being packaged in new pack types such as bag-in-box, liquid cartons, and PET bottles.

-Source: “Global Packaging Landscape: Growth, Trends & Innovations,” Compiled by Euromonitor International for the Packaging Machinery Manufacturers Institute (PMMI).
+Source: “Global Packaging Trends,” Compiled by Euromonitor International for the Packaging Machinery Manufacturers Institute (PMMI).
 PMMI Members can download the full report for FREE, here.

 Make plans to visit PACK EXPO East in Philadelphia, March 3-5, to see on-trend packaging machinery and materials.